Shane Campbell: Ultimate Fighting Championship

 Campbell made his promotional debut as an injury replacement against John Makdessi on April 25, 2015 at UFC 186.
 The bout was contested at a catchweight of 160 lbs.
 Campbell lost the fight via TKO in the first round.

 Campbell faced Elias Silvério at UFC Fight Night 74 on August 23, 2015.
 He won the fight by unanimous decision.

 Campbell faced James Krause on February 21, 2016 at UFC Fight Night 83.
 He lost the fight by unanimous decision.

 Campbell next faced Erik Koch on May 29, 2016 at UFC Fight Night 88, filling in for an injured Joe Proctor.
 He lost the fight via submission in the second round.

 Campbell next faced promotional newcomer Felipe Silva on August 27, 2016 at UFC on Fox 21.
 He lost the fight via TKO in the first round and was subsequently released from the promotion.

 Post-UFC career

 After his release, Campbell compiled a 8–2 record, fighting mostly in Unified MMA, where he has won and defended both Unified MMA Lightweight and Catchweight (165 lbs) Championships.

 Campbell defended the Unified MMA Lightweight title against Hubert Geven on December 17, 2021 at Unified MMA 42.
 He won the bout via TKO in the second round.

 Campbell faced Kyle Prepolec on March 4, 2022 at Unified MMA 43.
 He won the bout via unanimous decision.

 Campbell defended his Unified MMA Super Lightweight belt against Darren Smith Jr. on December 16, 2022 at Unified MMA 48, winning the bout via fourth round rear-naked choke.

+Boxing career

+Campbell made his boxing debut on December 9, 2011, against Paul Bzdel.
+He lost the bout via split decision.

+Almost a dozen years removed from his debut, Campbell made his sophomore appearance against Matt Krayco on May 26, 2023.
+He won the bout via unanimous decision.